No Experience Required: Coding for Everyone Webinar Write-up

-Last month, Kelly Smith, founder of Prenda, led the webinar Coding for Everyone: How Your Library Can Help Anyone Learn to Code, which introduced coding as an increasingly important digital literacy skill, showed why coding is important for all ages, and presented approaches and best practices by age along with a plethora of great resources.
+Last month, Kelly Smith, founder of Fiero Code, led the webinar Coding for Everyone: How Your Library Can Help Anyone Learn to Code, which introduced coding as an increasingly important digital literacy skill, showed why coding is important for all ages, and presented approaches and best practices by age along with a plethora of great resources.

 Smith began by introducing himself and his journey to coding in the library, "I'm a self-proclaimed technology nerd.
 I've always loved technology, it goes all the way back to being a child."

 After selling his software company and moved back to his home town of Mesa, AZ, he noticed there wasn't a strong tech presence in the community and decided to do something about it.
 He approached the local library and began volunteering as the facilitator of a once-a-week kids coding club.
 The program started with 15 kids in a small computer lab and has since expanded (thanks in part to a crowd-funding effort) to include an additional programming room, a cart of Chromebook computers, and as many as 60 kids.

 "The big breakthrough for me was realizing that you don’t need the tech expertise," says Smith.
 "And, in fact, you don't need to spend a ton of time preparing something because the kids can guide the learning."

 Webinar participants were encouraged to send programs and ideas they have tried in chat; many responding that they have tried Hour of Code, used the program Scratch, and others have held teen code academies and code clubs.

 Smith shared why coding is so important—no matter what your age—including the fact that jobs that will require people who are computer programmers are far outpacing the actual number of computer science majors (see chart).
 He says, "Learning to program computers is as close as it gets in 2016 to a guaranteed job."